-COVID-19 has taken a toll on Georgians, and sadly, has cost over 2000 people their lives in the state.
-As the total number of deaths increases each day, many have had questions about who is dying and when they died.
+As the total number of COVID-19 deaths have grown in Georgia, many have had questions about who is dying and when they died.

 When you see the total of deaths increase each day, it’s important to remember that those deaths occurred over several different days, not just the previous day.
 The reason for this is that it takes time to determine cause of death and report deaths to DPH.
 The numbers aren’t reported real-time and are often fluctuate, where they are lower on weekends, and higher during the week (especially on Tuesdays and Fridays).